AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

   ``InitializeSimulation()`` method.
 - fixed an issue that could prevent ``.subscribeTo`` from a C++ to C wrapped message object to not function properly.
+- new :ref:`simpleInstrumentController` that sends an imaging command to a :ref:`simpleInstrument` if the attitude error and access to a :ref:`groundLocation` module are within requirements.
+- new :ref:`scenarioGroundLocationImaging` example script that demonstrates the aforementioned module integrated into a full on-board data system.

 Version 2.0.3
 -------------